Navigating the Real Estate Landscape: Selling a House by Owner in Chicago

 What Are the Three Most Important Documents in Any Sale of Property?

-If you want to sell your Chicago, IL home by owner, you need to know what forms you need to fill out.
+If you want to sell your Chicago, IL home by owner, you must know what forms you must fill out.
 The Real Estate Purchase Agreement, the Seller’s Disclosure Form, and the Deed are the three most important papers in any real estate sale.

 The Real Estate Purchase Agreement is a legally binding contract that outlines the terms and conditions of the sale between you and the buyer.
 It includes critical details such as purchase price, closing date, and contingencies.